plugdata-team/plugdata/README.md

 - Audio Unit PlugIn Technology by Apple

 What works:
-- Full support for editing Pd patches (including all GUI objects, undo/redo, copy/paste, saving, loading, console)
+- Very close to full support for pd (including almost all GUI objects, undo/redo, copy/paste, saving, loading, console, setting object properties, Pd's drawing functions)
-- GUI where locking is optional, all components have headers.
-There is a option to set it to headerless mode to make old existing patches look better.
-- Automatic object name completion
-- Supports most objects in the ELSE library (including more complex GUI objects like keyboard, pad and circle)
+- Most ELSE library objects
+- Receive 8 DAW parameters by using "receive param1"

 Known issues:
 - There may still be some bugs
+- Can be slow for very large patches
-- No VU meter
+- No VU meter, no canvas object, a few missing GUI objects from ELSE

-Future plans:
-- Add DAW automation as receive
+Currently PlugData is feature-frozen until all bugs are fixed and the code is cleaned up more.

 Please contact me if you wish to contribute, I could use some help!